error-four-o-four/eslint-config-airbnb-x/README.md

 # eslint-config-airbnb-flat

-Unofficial port of airbnb styleguide eslintrc files to flat config file format.
+Unofficial port of the airbnb styleguide from eslintrc format to flat config file format.

 ## Setup